WeTechHK/Universal-BCOS-DOC/source/develop/remix_usage.md

 * Compile the smart contract.
 * Set up deployment environment
 * Import account
-* Connect Kaia to Remix using MetaMask
+* Connect UBCOS to Remix using MetaMask
 * Deploy the smart contract.
 * Verify the smart contract.